Buying at Auction

 Telephone Bid | Commission Bid

 If you are unable to attend the auction but would still like to bid, you may request a telephone bid or leave a commission bid.
-Click here to download the Bidding Slip.
+Click here to download the Commission Bidding Slip.
 The latter is an instruction for the auctioneer to bid on your behalf up to a limit set by you.
 Commission bids may be placed by telephone or email.
 Please speak to our office in order to have this process explained in greater detail if required.

 Packing and Postage Service